Chemotherapy for bowel cancer

 The side-effects of chemotherapy can include:

-The side-effects that occur with chemotherapy depend upon the particular medicines given and the individual patient.
-For example, hair loss is not common in most chemotherapy treatment currently offered for bowel cancer.
+The side-effects that occur with chemotherapy depend upon the particular drugs given and the individual patient.
+For example, hair loss is not as common with most chemotherapy treatment for bowel cancer compared with chemotherapy for other cancers.
 However, some people may experience some hair thinning.
 Although it may take some time, the side-effects related to chemotherapy will resolve when the treatment is stopped.

 If you are experiencing any side-effects, discuss this with your GP or specialist, particularly if they are unexpected.
 In many cases, they can be treated or prevented with medication or changes in diet.